Fractal

 Transformation Behind The Corporate Firewall

-The Fractal Programming™ architecture enable entirely new business models from its massively disruptive outcomes.
+The Fractal Computing™ architecture enable entirely new business models from its massively disruptive outcomes.
 One of those is edge computing, that is edge without the need for a central data center.

 Current computing at the network edge is too often about location.
 The technology, delivered by current hardware vendors, remains the same.